 - withdrawal symptoms (e.g., nausea, vomiting, diarrhea, anxiety, shivering, cold and clammy skin, body aches, loss of appetite, sweating)

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.

 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 HEALTH CANADA ADVISORY

 Constipation: This medication may cause constipation or worsen existing constipation.
-If you have chronic constipation, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Eating a high-fibre diet and following good bowel habits will help to minimize this effect.
+If you develop constipation easily or you have chronic constipation, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Drowsiness and reduced alertness: Because this medication may cause drowsiness, avoid driving or other tasks requiring alertness and physical coordination until you determine that the medication does not affect you in this way.
+Drowsiness and reduced alertness: Because this medication may cause drowsiness, avoid driving or other tasks requiring alertness and physical coordination until you determine how this medication affects you.